-- The North Carolina Chapter has taken its meetings on the road to generate more public sector involvement and to target small communities. - At one time the Pennsylvania Chapter averaged a membership meeting every quarter and meetings rotated between the state's three largest cities, Philadelphia, Pittsburgh and Harrisburg.
+• The North Carolina Chapter has taken its meetings on the road to generate more public sector involvement and to target small communities and holds an annual Holiday Get-Together for its members

+At one time the Pennsylvania Chapter averaged a membership meeting every quarter and meetings rotated between the state's three largest cities, Philadelphia, Pittsburgh and Harrisburg.
 Committees meet based on the business of the committee.
 Executive committees meet more often - either in person or using a telephone conference call - as it is the responsibility of the Executive Committee to plan the agenda for the regular membership meeting.
 Event Committees meet as needed to plan the logistics and details of an upcoming event.